 - Requiring the abuser to submit to drug testing and substance abuse treatment

 - Requiring the abuser to take anger management classes

 These two terms are often used interchangeably, but there are significant differences.

 Restraining orders do not require allegations of family violence the way protective orders do.
 They are also not criminally enforced like protective orders are.
 If a party violates a restraining order, the victim must turn to the court for relief.
-The judge could send the party to jail, but likely will not.
+The judge could send the party to jail, but that is less likely than in cases with a protective order.
 This makes restraining orders considerably weaker.

 On the other hand, a party can be arrested for violating a protective order.
 Violations may also result in thousands of dollars in fines and jail sentences of up to two years.
 The violator could be subjected to contempt of court proceedings as well.

 Protective orders generally have more consequences in family and domestic matters.
 The finding of family violence can later be used in custody decisions.
 Protective orders can also result in someone losing their job, or make it difficult to obtain employment.
 For these reasons, parties served with petitions for protective orders often fight them in court.

 A petitioner must allege that he or she was the victim of family violence to obtain a protective order.
 They also have to demonstrate that family violence is likely to happen again.
 Family violence is the intentional infliction of bodily injury, physical harm, assault, or sexual assault.
 It often goes by the names domestic violence or domestic abuse, but it can involve dating violence as well.